What Can You Do with a Degree in Project Management?

 Mid- and upper-level project management jobs involve running projects and project teams, including other project managers.
 Experienced project managers may work directly for organizations or for a consulting firm.
 Job titles could include IT project manager, construction project manager, engineering project manager, and many more.

 Entry-level project management job

-- Cost estimator job outlook: The BLS projects that jobs for cost estimators will grow by 9% nationally over the 2018-2028 period, adding an additional 18,700 job openings.
-This growth rate is faster than the overall job opening growth rate of 5% predicted for the same period.
+Cost estimator job outlook: The BLS projects that jobs for cost estimators will decline 1% nationally over the 2020-2030 period.

 Purchasing Project Managers